yinyanfr/rosalyn-web-client/README.md

 A Web interface for [rosalyn](https://github.com/yinyanfr/rosalyn) the music management system.

-Rosalyn WebClient will shipped with rosalyn.
+Rosalyn WebClient will be shipped with rosalyn.

 # Screen Captures
 ![mobile](https://fm.yinyan.fr/mobile.png)